 • Amphotericin B deoxycholate 1 mg/kg IV daily plus flucytosine 25 mg/kg PO four times a day for 1 week, followed by fluconazole 1,200 mg PO daily for an additional week (BI)

-Additional Studied Induction Regimens (for 2 weeks)
+Additional Studied Induction Regimens (For 2 Weeks)

 • Amphotericin B deoxycholate 0.7–0 mg/kg IV daily plus flucytosine 25 mg/kg PO four times a day (BI)